-The Skylark bird (Alauda arvensis) is a small passerine bird species.
-The Skylark breeds across most of Europe and Asia and in the mountains of north Africa.
+The Skylark bird (Alauda arvensis), also known as the Eurasian Skylark, is a small passerine bird species that breeds across most of Europe and Asia and in the mountains of north Africa.
 It is mainly resident in the west of its range, however, eastern populations are more migratory, moving further south in winter.
 Even in the milder west of its range, many birds move to lowlands and the coast in winter.

 Skylark Bird Characteristics